andrewtdiz/zig-bun-jsc/BRIDGE_PLAN.md

 - Deterministic microtask execution order (tests attach hooks to verify `Promise` resolutions run before the next tick).
 - Stress set passes under configurable iteration counts; failures dump diagnostic info (heap size, pending jobs).

+## 5. Machine Checklist
+This section spells out the commands an automated run should execute after each change:

+1. `zig fmt bridge/src/*.zig bridge/tests/*.zig` — keep scaffolding tidy.
+2. `zig build test` — run the top-level build once the simplified script lands.
+Until then, run `cd bridge && zig build smoke`.
+3. `git status -sb` — verify only the intended files changed; automation should include this in its log.
+4. Update the checkboxes above to reflect progress and add short notes (e.g., “implemented evalUtf8 in bridge/src/api.zig”).

-## 5. Deliverables Checklist
+## 6. Deliverables Checklist
 - [ ] Updated build scripts producing a single bridge library/binary.
 - [ ] Documentation for the host API and embedding steps.
 - [ ] Automated bridge test target wired into CI.
 - [ ] Reference harness demonstrating integration (e.g., mock game-loop executable).
 - [ ] Monitoring of binary size + dependency list to ensure we stay within embedded constraints.

-By codifying the minimal layers and standing up this verification suite, we get repeatable proof that the Zig↔JSC bridge works independently from the rest of Bun and is safe to embed in the target game engine.
+By codifying the minimal layers and standing up this verification suite, we get repeatable proof that the Zig↔JSC bridge works independently from the rest of the Bun-era code and is safe to embed in the target game engine.
 Once stable, we can consider packaging it as a reusable SDK or git submodule for downstream teams.